 It's like we have forgotten why we're here.

 It's for one reason and one reason only.

 And what is Jesus like?
-He's compassionate, loving, kind, a man of character and hope and love.
+Among many attributes, he's a man of great sacrifice.

-And he only became a man of character and hope because of the awful pain he endured during his life and he only became love because of the final sacrifice he paid on the cross.
+And he only became a man of sacrifice because of the awful pain he endured during his life on this Earth and death on the cross.